Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Literature review

 Taken together, there is rich literature on supply chain and pharmaceutical planning.
-However, current approaches are not sufficient to address key questions related to geopolitical strain.
-This paper contributes to the literature with a modeling approach that considers global supply chains, geopolitical strain, strains and disruptions in suppliers and plants, and alliances between governments as a mitigation strategy to geopolitical strain.
+However, current frameworks are not sufficient to address key questions related to geopolitical strain.
+It is unknown how geopolitical risks may influence the supply chain design problem and shortages globally.
+In particular, the behavior of export bans is different from other types of disruptions; the risk of bans is activated by other types of supply strain, i.e., supplier capacity, and imposed bans increase prices, differentiated by domestic vs. exported supply.
+Existing approaches in the supply chain disruption literature are not sufficient to capture these dynamics.
+This paper contributes to the literature with a modeling approach that considers global supply chains, geopolitical risks of export bans and export ban-induced price increases, capacity strains and disruptions, and alliances between governments that may mitigate geopolitical strain.